-The U.S. Fish and Wildlife Service recommended in 2011 that Black-footed Albatross colonies be created on three Mexican islands, three main Hawaiian Island sites, and two California islands.
+In 2011, The U.S. Fish and Wildlife Service and U.S. Geological Survey evaluated the potential value of creating new Black-footed Albatross colonies to abate climate change risk, including scenarios with three Mexican islands, three main Hawaiian islands and two California Islands.
 Efforts are underway in Hawaii and Mexico, but none have been undertaken yet in California.
 In 2020, The Nature Conservancy engaged Pacific Rim Conservation to evaluate the potential role the California Channel Islands could play in conservation of Laysan and Black-footed Albatrosses, and to evaluate the need, feasibility, and risks of attempting to establish albatross breeding colonies on the Channel Islands.